developer239/react-apollo-graphql/README.md

 Today you have basically two ways how to start new React application: [NextJs](https://github.com/zeit/next.js/) or [Create React App](https://github.com/facebook/create-react-app).

-This application was created from scratch.
-If you ever wondered how to create your own boilerplate.
+However, there is no fun in using other peoples frameworks so I created this application from scratch.
+If you ever wondered how to set up your own boilerplate.
 This is a good place to start.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Demo

 You can try the application [here](https://react-apollo-graphql.herokuapp.com) (it might take a while before the free server wakes up)

 📘 Backend API is running [here](https://node-type-orm-graphql.herokuapp.com/graphql).
 You can find the source code of the backend application [here](https://github.com/developer239/node-type-orm-graphql).

 # Development